prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 sorcerer has lost control of his spells.
-His mistake is in unleashing it, apparently, for what distinguishes his operation is the refusal to pay the four cents for bags, and he lets it flow in bulk into the hold of a ship.
+His mistake is in unleashing it, apparently, for what distinguishes his operation is the refusal to pay the four cents for bags, and he lets it flow in bulk into the hold of a ship de-atomized---a single force.
 The other fatal mistake is in letting it get fully beyond the
-human: it is not that it has reverted to wildness, but that its new form, one that at once encompasses the organism, the processed grain, the elevator, the men working on the docks, the waiting consumers, and of course, the market.
-It is because of this transcendence of the individual that it is possible for Behrman to observe that “[n]o human agency seemed to be back of the movement of the wheat.
-Rather, the grain seemed impelled with a force of its own, a resistless, huge force, eager, vivid, impatient for the sea”---*even though* it is his own actions that have caused the wheat to tumble into the hold.[^10] The autonomy of this force is finally asserted as, having tripped and fallen into the hold, Behrman is crushed by his own appropriated wheat and the mechanisms used to monetize it.
+human: it is not that it has reverted to wildness, but that it has taken on a *new* extra-human form, one that at once encompasses the organism, the processed grain, the elevator, the men working on the docks, the waiting consumers, and of course, the market.
+It is because of this transcendence of the individual that it is possible for Behrman to marvel that “[n]o human agency seemed to be back of the movement of the wheat.
+Rather, the grain seemed impelled with a force of its own, a resistless, huge force, eager, vivid, impatient for the sea”---*even though* it is his own actions that have caused the wheat to tumble into the hold.
+The autonomy of this force is finally asserted as, having tripped and fallen into the hold, Behrman is crushed by his own appropriated wheat and the mechanisms used to monetize it.
 What might appear to be a moment of optimistic determinism---especially given the